anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Doing what you love is the cornerstone of having abundance in your life.
+Quote: There is no great genius without some touch of madness.

-By: Wayne Dyer
+By: Seneca the Younger